COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 You need to follow the comments on the methods to be implemented in the provided skeleton.
 We have provided detailed descriptions and even several hints for these methods.
 To convenience the testing and debugging, you can just run the `main` method of `ASTManager` to interact with the system.

-We use JUnit test to verify the functionalities of all methods you implement.
+We use the JUnit test to verify the functionalities of all methods you implement.
 Please do not modify the type signatures of these functions.

 ### Submission Policy